MobileTech-VA/Docs/docs/runeui/runeui.md

 ## Main sections

-The following are the main sections of the RuneUI, reachable through the navigation menu at the top right corner of the screen:
+The following are the main sections of the RuneUIreachable through the navigation menu at the top right corner of the screen:

 1. [Playback](playback.md)
 2. [Sources](sources.md)